gscrow/dressipi-com/privacy.markdown

 Our retail partners may provide this information whether you have a Dressipi account, are logged into your Dressipi account or are a Visitor.
 For example, a retailer could tell us about a purchase you made in one of its stores.

 We require each of these partners to have lawful rights to collect, use and share your data before providing any data to us.
 When you are visiting websites operated by any of our retail partners, we strongly suggest that you review their privacy and cookies policies

 ### Service Use

 We log usage data when you visit or otherwise use our Services, including our app and retail partner solutions (e.g. our plugins that appear on our retail partner sites), such as the items that you view or engage with; the features that you use; the time, frequency and duration of your visits; when you install or update our mobile app.
 We use log-ins, cookies, device information and internet protocol (“IP”) addresses to identify you and log your use.
 This helps you to benefit from an overall streamlined user experience.

-### Cookies, Web Beacons and Other Similar Technologies
+### Cookies, Web Beacons And Other Similar Technologies

 As further described in our [Cookies Policy](https://dressipi.com/cookies/), we use cookies and similar technologies (e.g., web beacons, pixels, tags and device identifiers) to recognise you and/or your device(s) on, off and across our Services.
 We also allow some others to use cookies as described in our [Cookies Policy](https://dressipi.com/cookies/).

 You can control cookies through your browser settings and other tools.
 You can also opt-out from our use of cookies and similar technologies that track your behaviour on the sites of others.

-### Your Device and Location
+### Your Device And Location

 When you visit or leave our Services (including our plugins or cookies or similar technology on the sites of others), we receive the URL of both the site you came from and the one you go to next.
 We also get information about your IP address, proxy server, operating system, web browser and add-ons, device identifier and features, and/or ISP or your mobile carrier.
 We will ask you to opt-in before we use GPS or other tools to identify your precise location.

 ### Other

 We are continually looking for ways to improve our Services and often introduce new features, which may require the collection of new information.
 If we collect materially different personal data or materially change how we use your data, we will notify you and may also modify this Privacy Policy.

 ## How We Collect Your Information

 We collect personal data from you:

 - directly, when you enter or send us information, such as when you register with us, contact us (including via email), send us feedback, use our Services, complete customer surveys, and
 - indirectly, such as your service use or browsing activity while on our website; we will collect information indirectly using the technologies explain in our [Cookies Policy](https://dressipi.com/cookies/).

 ## How & Why We Use Your Information